Ford Fiesta: Fifth generation (BE256; 2002)

 On 1 April 2002, the Fiesta Mark V was unveiled.
 This generation of the Ford Fiesta (Mk5) is often referred to as Mk6.
 This is because the previous model, the Mk4 Fiesta, was often called the Mk5 after it received a facelift in late 1999.
 In other words, the 2002–2008 Fiesta is the fifth generation model and what is often referred to as Mk5 is just a facelift model of the Mk4 – different looking front but still the same car.
 Production at Almussafes Plant started on 29 April 2002.
 Most engines were carried over from the previous Fiesta, but renamed "Duratec", as the "Zetec" name was now solely used for sportier models.
 The previous push-rod 1.3 L engine was initially available in the UK, but this was quickly replaced with a Rocam 1.3 L, both under the name Duratec 8v.

 Trim levels available initially were Finesse, LX, Zetec, and Ghia, with limited-edition variants soon following.
-The fifth generation was also the first Fiesta to feature the antilock braking system and passenger airbags as standard.
+The fifth generation was also the first Fiesta to feature the anti-lock braking system and passenger airbags as standard.
 This generation became the best-selling Ford Fiesta generation to date.

 Engines available include 1.25, 1.3, 1.4, 1.6, and 2.0 L petrol engines, plus 1.4 L 8v and 1.6 L 16v Duratorq TDCi common-rail diesels built in a joint venture with PSA.
 There was also a Supercharged 1.0 L in the Brazilian market.

 This was the first Fiesta to be sold in Asia and Australasia (all 1.6 L LX three-door/five-door, Zetec three-door, Ghia five-door), replacing the Kia-based Festiva.
 In Brazil and Argentina, a Fiesta saloon version was introduced in late 2004.
 A similar Fiesta saloon model, with a different front end, was released in India in late 2005.
 This Fiesta generation was ergonomically and mechanically more advanced than any previous generation.
 The 2005 facelift came with an improved exterior.